A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Abstract

 \section{Abstract}

-In \cite{CIMW}, Colding-Ilmanen-Minicozzi-White showed that within the class of closed smooth self-shrinkers in $\Real^{n+1}$, the entropy is uniquely minimized at the round sphere.
-They conjectured that, for $2\leq n\leq 6$, the round sphere minimizes the entropy among all closed smooth hypersurfaces.
+The entropy is a natural geometric quantity which measures the complexity of a hypersurface in $\Real^{n+1}$.
+It is non-increasing along the mean curvature flow and so plays a significant role in analyzing the dynamics of this flow.
+In \cite{CIMW}, Colding-Ilmanen-Minicozzi-White showed that within the class of closed smooth self-shrinking solutions of the mean curvature flow in $\Real^{n+1}$, the entropy is uniquely minimized at the round sphere.
+They conjectured that, for $2\leq n\leq 6$, the round sphere minimizes the entropy among all closed hypersurfaces.
 Using an appropriate weak mean curvature flow, we prove their conjecture.
-For these dimensions, our approach also gives a new proof of the main result of \cite{CIMW} and extends its conclusions to compact singular self-shrinkers.
+For these dimensions, our approach also gives a new proof of the main result of \cite{CIMW} and extends its conclusions to compact singular self-shrinking solutions.